davdar/maam/writeup/paper.markdown

 \paragraph{Unified Frameworks for Flow Sensitivity}

-\citet{dvanhorn:Hardekopf2014Widening} (WFC) also introduces a unifying account of flow properties in analysis.
-WFC achieves this through an instrumentation of the abstract machine's state space which is allowed to track arbitrary contextual information, up to the path-history of the entire execution.
-WFC also develops a modular proof framework, proving the bulk of soundness proofs for each instantiation of the instrumentation at once.
+\citeauthor{dvanhorn:Hardekopf2014Widening} also introduces a unifying account of flow properties in Widening for Control-Flow (WCF)\citeyearpar{dvanhorn:Hardekopf2014Widening} .
+WCF achieves this through an instrumentation of the abstract machine's state space which is allowed to track arbitrary contextual information, up to the path-history of the entire execution.
+WCF also develops a modular proof framework, proving the bulk of soundness proofs for each instantiation of the instrumentation at once.

 Our work achieves similar goals, although isolating flow sensitivity is not our primary objective.
-While WFC is based on a language-dependent instrumentation of the semantics, we achieve variations in flow sensitivity by modifying control properties of the interpreter--through the monad.
+While WCF is based on a language-dependent instrumentation of the semantics, we achieve variations in flow sensitivity by modifying control properties of the interpreter--through the monad.